djansr1408/TradingStocks/README.md

 </div>
 </p>

 This data should be preprocessed so to put it into the right range.
 Normalization is problem here because trading data tends to change its statistics (mean, variance) over time, so we can’t simply subtract the mean from this whole dataset and divide it by its variance.
-Instead, we split the data into adjacent windows of size input_length, and values in each window divide with the value of last sample in previous window.
+Instead, we split the data into adjacent windows of size *input_length*, and values in each window divide with the value of last sample in previous window.
 After this, we get normalized data as shown on the Figure 3.
-On this figure, normalized data is averaged across windows where input_length=3.
+On this figure, normalized data is averaged across windows where *input_length=3*.
 From this original data 90% is train data and the rest 10% is validation data.

 <p align="center">
 <img style="float: center;margin:0 auto; " align="center" src="./images/norm.png">